jgauthi/poc_symfony6_messenger/README.md

 * The Ctype extension must be enabled
 * The date.timezone parameter must be defined in php.ini
 * Docker & Docker-compose
+* `Make` command.
+On linux, install with `sudo apt install build-essential`.
+On Windows, [see here](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows/54086635).

 More information on [symfony website](https://symfony.com/doc/6.2/reference/requirements.html).